Xilinx-CNS/onload/DEVELOPING.md

 Distributing as DKMS
 ====================

-Since onload-9.0.0, the Onload mkdist tarball is now also the DKMS tarball.

 Configuration file `dkms.conf` is now embedded in the Onload mkdist tarball, enabling the `dkms` system to ingest it directly.[^1] This has simplified the build flow, obsoleting the separate `onload_mkdkms` script along with its